JenilGajjar20/iNoteBook/README.md

 - **NPX**: The npx stands for Node Package Execute and it comes with the npm.

-- This command will create a react app by the iNoteBook.
+- This command will create a react app by the name iNoteBook.

 #### Tailwind CSS